cathoderaydude/ArcadeControlPanel/README.md

   * Send a key sequence targeting a specific app or targeting apps by name
   * Send a mouse click
     * Position the mouse in a specific place first
-    * Send it directly to an app's window as a Win32 message so the window doesn't have to be visible
+  * Send actions directly to an app's window as Win32 messages so the window doesn't have to be visible
 * Expand to multiple units.
 It seems to be possible to identify these by serial number, so I could offer an expandable interface where you just keep adding more pages of inputs and assigning them to detected devices (or entering SNs for devices that aren't yet connected)
 * Allow other types of inputs
   * Toggle switches for e.g. DIP settings in MAME or windows audio mute